rajnishcoder/learn-python/README.md

 # Learn Python
-For learning python (just practicing)
+For learning python (I'm practicing for another project).

 If you think you can contribute something so it will be appreciated